standroidbeta/Job-Search-Project/README.md

 https://app.firstchoicehiring.com/ads/talent/TBM9J038mzxVBZ349TcAn4CjpujH5K84GuWWxSdkp0k?&job_board=indeed

-I have added the scrapping of job posting links and the ability to have user input for a more customer experience.
+I have added the scrapping of job posting links and the ability to have user input for a more custom experience.

 ## TODO:(In no certain order)